5 Health Benefits of Kids Playing Outside

-We asked Alyssa Ross, from KaBOOM, Debi Huang, a mom and writer behind the Go Explore Nature blog and Lindsay Legendre, from the Natural Wildlife Federations Be Out There movement, to give us the low-down on five of the most important physical and mental health benefits of kids doing outdoor activities.
+We sat down with Alyssa Ross, from KaBOOM , Debi Huang, a mom and writer behind the Go Explore Nature blog, and Lindsay Legendre, from the Natural Wildlife Federations Be Out There movement, to give us the low-down on five of the most important physical and mental health benefits of kids playing outdoors.

 Ross believes that getting kids to play outside - and, specifically, engaging in unstructured play - promotes a wide range of skills:

 "On a playground, not everyone gets to go down the slide first.
-Going to a playground with your kids is not just about running around and being active, but it's also about learning social skills, executive functions and behavioral skills as well through play."
+Going to a playground with your kids is not just about running around and being active, but it's also about learning social skills, executive functions, and behavioural skills as well through play."

 In fact, the University of Missouri-Kansas' School of Education found that outdoor play has many brain-boosting benefits for kids, starting in infancy.
 The paper explains that outside play fosters "social, emotional, and cognitive competencies" in kids, including strengthening the language and communication interactions between young children who play together at the park.